Language-Specific Patterns

 - Fixing Cycles — Step-by-step process

-- Performance — Per-language benchmarks
+- Performance — TypeScript and Python benchmarks

 - Circular Dependencies — Back to overview